detlearsom/DetGen/README.md

 ### Important notes/bugs and fixes

 * In some cases (especially on a new Docker installation) using docker-compose gives a Python encoding error.
-This is (I believe) due to some Python 2/3 differences.
+This is (we believe) due to some Python 2/3 differences.
 This happens when an image is not present on the system and docker-compose is trying to pull it.
 Those are usually offical builds.
 If this happens the solution is to run a container and then remove it: `docker run -d image_name:version` and then `docker kill container_id` and `docker rm container_id`.
 * Another issue is container startup (most commonly using the script `capture.sh`).
 What happens is, sometimes a container fails to start properly and then a tcpdump container tries to latch on to the other container's network stack.
 This ends with an error message.
 The solution to this is to run 2-3 times `docker-compose up -d` manually from within the folder (don't forget to `docker-compose down` after the error comes up or after you've seen that it works).
 After that try running the shell script again 1-2 times, which should work.
 This is solved for containers 20, 21, 22, 40, 41 and 42.
 The solution is to add a dummy container that depends on the server/main conainers (like nginx and siege) and then make the tcpdump containers depends on the dummy container.
 This gives enough time for the main containers to initialize properly before tcpdump latches on.